2022anon/sigir2022/README.md

 ```

 # Codes
-We uploaded the core codes of synthetic data creation and proposed models in File "code". \
+We uploaded the core codes of synthetic data creation and proposed models in File "code".
+The details are described in `code/README.md`.
 Both basic and advanced models are implemented based on [Fairseq](https://github.com/pytorch/fairseq) framework provided.